First published in The Straits Times on 05 December 2019.

 Encouraged by the response from a 2017 trade show in Shenzhen, they worked with EnterpriseSG to match the brand with a local agency in China.

 It wasn’t easy.
 There were administrative hurdles to overcome.
 “We live in Singapore for too long, we kind of take for granted (how things work).
 Singapore functions like a machine, you press the button, the TV will switch on.
 We cannot assume everything is like that (elsewhere),” Mr Lim explained.

 There were two other issues: The lack of brand recognition and good retail locations.

 “When customers want to make a purchase, they’ll ask, where are you?
 If you are in some ulu place, then, probably, you’ve already lost the customer,” he said.

-The ESG team in China met Love & Co to understand their overall plans and marketing strategy, including their target customers, and helped to identify suitable shopping malls.
-ESG also went a step further to connect them with the developers and landlords of these malls, accompanying Love & Co’s brand representatives to meetings to assist with the negotiation of leases and store locations, and supported the company in its landmark registration in China.
+The EnterpriseSG team in China met Love & Co to understand their overall plans and marketing strategy, including their target customers, and helped to identify suitable shopping malls.
+EnterpriseSG also went a step further to connect them with the developers and landlords of these malls, accompanying Love & Co’s brand representatives to meetings to assist with the negotiation of leases and store locations, and supported the company in its landmark registration in China.